Migrants rush across US border in final hours before expiration of Title 42

 While Title 42 prevented many from seeking asylum, it carried no legal consequences, encouraging repeat attempts.
 After Thursday, migrants face being barred from entering the U.S. for five years and possible criminal prosecution.

 Agents were also told to start the releases in any area where holding facilities were at 125% capacity or the average time in custody exceeded 60 hours.
-They were also instructed to start releases if 7,000 migrants were taken into custody across the entire border in one day.
+In addition, releases could begin if 7,000 migrants were taken into custody across the entire border in one day.

-The Border Patrol stopped about 10,000 migrants on Tuesday, one of its busiest days ever, according to a second U.S. official who provided information to the AP on condition of anonymity because the official was not authorized to speak publicly about the matter.

-That’s nearly double the daily average of about 5,200 in March, the latest publicly available data, and close to the 11,000 that U.S. officials have predicted is the upper limit of the surge they anticipate after Title 42.

 More than 27,000 people were in U.S. Customs and Border Protection custody, the official said.